⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 34%

-Includes electrical, lumber, and plumbing products.
+Includes electrical, lumber, and plumbing products for construction and repair.

 Decor